-Nya SFF is an indirectly owned joint venture (JV) among Fabege, Wihlborgs, Nya SFF is jointly owned by Platzer, Catena and Diös, each of which hold 20% of the common stock in nSFF. five well-established real-The fundamental stand-alone credit strength of these companies ranges from BB+ estate companies to B+, in our view.
+nSFF is an indirectly owned joint venture (JV) among Fabege, Wihlborgs, Platzer, nSFF is jointly owned by five Catena and Diös, each of which hold 20% of the common stock in nSFF.
+The well-established real-estate fundamental stand-alone credit strength of these companies ranges from BBB- to companies BB-, in our view.
 All of these companies are listed on Nasdaq OMX and thus have proven capital-market access, including the bond market in some cases.
-The five sponsors (owners) offer adequate sector and geographical diversification, which is stronger than for the previous SFF (which had three owners).
-We also note the low country risk (Sweden with a rating of Aaa/AAA) and the relative stability of the real-estate industry.
+The five sponsors (owners) offer adequate sector and geographical diversification, which is stronger than for "old" SFF (which had three owners).
+We also note the low country risk (Sweden with a rating of Aaa/AAA) and the relative stability of the real-estate market.
 The relatively low concentration risk partly mitigates the potential negative effects of any regional (idiosyncratic) downturn.
 Properties are also sufficiently distributed among various types, ranging from offices in central Stockholm to logistics properties located at road/railroad hubs.
-All bonds issued by nSFF share securities in a pledged security pool, which is High degree of debt

-Protection for bond holders basically the heart of the nSFF structure.
-Apart from the minimum 50% mortgage certificate at inception, a high degree of debt protection for the bond holders lies in the pledged shares in the property-holding company (the company holding the pledged property); the issued guarantee from the sponsor; the springing lien mortgage, which is triggered at 70%/75% LTV; and the issued promissory notes.
-Pledged properties are without other encumbrances.
+All bonds issued by nSFF share securities in a pledged security pool, which is High degree of debt basically the heart of the nSFF structure.
+Apart from the minimum 50% mortgage protection for bond holders certificates at inception, a high degree of debt protection for the bond holders lies in the pledged shares in the property-holding company (the company holding the pledged property); the issued guarantee from the sponsor; the springing lien mortgage, which is triggered at 70%/75% LTV, and the issued promissory notes.
+Pledged properties have no other encumbrances.
 The guarantee also means that bonds are ultimately backed by the general capacity of the sponsors.
 Altogether, therefore, there are a number of defense lines, as defined by the structure that must consecutively fail in order to inflict a credit loss for a bondholder.
-In the previous structure (SFF), a 100% mortgage certificate was required at inception.
+In the previous structure (SFF), 100% mortgage certificates were required at inception.
 Notice that an alternative route to liquidation is divestment of the shares, which is quicker in a normal situation.
 In several respects, nSFF can be viewed as a bank lending to its sponsors.

-Nya SFF constrained by various covenantsThe financing vehicle itself (nSFF) is also constrained by a number of financial covenants.
-A minimum equity ratio of 10% applies, as do dividend restrictions - no dividend distributions are allowed without prior Security Agent approval.
-Nya SFF is initially capitalized with only SEK 5mn.
-Nya SFF should hold a minimum 4.75% of cash based on total outstanding secured loans, and investments are restricted to highly liquid and creditworthy securities, such as Swedish benchmark covered bonds (rated AAA) or Swedish government benchmark bonds.
+The financing vehicle itself (nSFF) is also constrained by a number of financial nSFF constrained by various covenants.
+A minimum equity ratio of 10% applies, as do dividend restrictions - no covenants dividend distributions are allowed without prior Security Agent approval. nSFF is initially capitalized with only SEK 5mn. nSFF should hold a minimum 4.75% of cash based on total outstanding secured loans, and investments are restricted to highly liquid and creditworthy securities, such as Swedish benchmark covered bonds (rated AAA) or Swedish government benchmark bonds.
 When compared with SFF, the constraints on nSFF are somewhat looser.
 Notice, however, that nSFF is designed to be income and cash-flow neutral.

-Portfolio restrictions apply On the portfolio level, several restrictions apply.
-No single borrower may account for more than 50% of total outstanding secured loans.
-Properties judged as higher risk, such as storage properties, hotels and restaurants, are not allowed to correspond to more than 5% of loans (20% concerning tax code 4XX).
+On the portfolio level, several restrictions apply.
+No single borrower may account Various portfolio restrictions for more than 50% of total outstanding secured loans.
+Properties judged as higher apply risk, such as hotels and restaurants are not allowed to correspond to more than 5% of total loans (20% for tax code 4XX).
 A minimum of 65% of office properties must be located in Stockholm, Gothenburg and/or Öresund.
 Only certain geographical areas are permitted otherwise.

 Regular valuations and compliance checkpoints Valuations of properties are to take place on a regular basis.
 They are to be carried out both by external agencies and by the sponsors themselves.
 Full market valuations and desktop valuations will be performed on a rolling basis.
-On a quarterly basis, compliance certificates are to be submitted to the Security Agent on a quarterly basis.
+On a quarterly basis, compliance certificates are to be submitted to the Security Agent.
 A general three-month remedy period applies for most restriction/covenant violations.